Billing FAQ (11)

 Sales FAQ (7)

 Some customers are blessed by a favorable landscape that results in reliable connections as far as 25 miles from their transmitter.
 Yet in order to guarantee the highest speeds, it helps to be less than 15 miles from your chosen tower.
+Sometimes longer connections require larger, more robust gear which may increase installation cost.
 To find out if your home is covered, please check our Coverage Map.
 If necessary we may also perform a free site survey.

 No, our service uses low-power, land based microwave transmitters.
 Our service is much faster, is a fraction of the cost, and has none of the high latency issues of satellite based internet service.
 Additionally, inclement weather has virtually no effect on our service, whereas satellite internet and TV are known to suffer when the weather turns bad.